What is Diabesity? Symptoms, Causes, and Solutions

 So, they ask themselves, what is diabesity?
 When their minds can’t come up with an answer, they ask SANE!

 There, they will find many articles that answer their question, what is this disease, and what can be done about it?
 Perhaps that is how you found this article.

 Whatever method you used to find this article, we’re glad you’re here.
 We can answer all your questions concerning what it is — and much more.

 Let’s start with the most basic of answers for what is diabesity.

-Diabesity is, strictly speaking, a medical term for the combination of obesity and diabetes.
-It is a condition in which obesity and diabetes coexist.
-Diabesity is a public health crisis.
-It could grow to be the biggest epidemic the world has ever faced.
+Diabesity is, strictly speaking, a medical term for the state of insulin resistance and/or pancreatic beta-cell dysfunction that underlies obesity and diabetes, leading to several serious health complications.
+Diabesity is a public health crisis that could grow to be the biggest epidemic the world has ever faced.
 More than 100 million Americans have diabesity, half of them over the age of 65.

 Diabesity and the state of disease today: